Back to National Guide

 In South Australia, a Building Work Contractor's Licence is required for structural building work.
 The licence is issued by Consumer and Business Services (CBS).
 Verify a contractor's licence through the CBS licence search.

-• Confirmation of council or building approval requirements
+• Confirm council or building approval requirements

 How We Calculate